 Fulgent Genetics, Inc. Shareholder Notice: Robbins LLP Reminds Shareholders of Lead Plaintiff Deadline in Class Action Against Fulgent Genetics, Inc. (FLGT)

-/EIN News/ -- SAN DIEGO, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Fulgent Genetics, Inc. (NASDAQ: FLGT) securities between March 22, 2019 and August 4, 2022, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Fulgent Genetics, Inc. FLGT securities between March 22, 2019 and August 4, 2022, for violations of the Securities Exchange Act of 1934.
 Fulgent provides COVID-19, molecular diagnostic, and genetic testing services to physicians and patents in the U.S. and internationally.

 If you would like more information about Fulgent Genetics Inc.'s misconduct, click here.